AbuTalha3/E6-Awesomebooks-MR/README.md

 # E6-Awesomebooks-MR
-In this project, I have restructured my Awesome books app code.
+In this project, I have restructured my Awesome Books app code.
 And made it more organized by using modules.
 I have used ES6 syntax .
 Refactoring of code is done and the app is functioning perfect as it was previously.
+The app can store books with an Author and unique Id for the book.
 ## 👥 Author <a name="author"></a>

 👤 **Abu Talha**